guibirow/ckad/Kubectl.md

     # Print result (in yaml format) of updating nginx container image from local file, without hitting the server
     kubectl set image -f path/to/file.yaml nginx=nginx:1.9.1 --local -o yaml

-Editable Resources:
+Editable attributes:

-    env            Update environment variables on a pod template image          Update image of a pod template resources      Update resource requests/limits on objects with pod templates selector       Set the selector on a resource serviceaccount Update ServiceAccount of a resource
-    subject        Update User, Group or ServiceAccount in a RoleBinding/ClusterRoleBinding
+    env            # Update environment variables on a pod template image          # Update image of a pod template resources      # Update resource requests/limits on objects with pod templates selector       # Set the selector on a resource serviceaccount # Update ServiceAccount of a resource subject        # Update User, Group or ServiceAccount in a RoleBinding/ClusterRoleBinding

 ## Commands